muhammadzaeemaltaf/Python-Streamlit-Web-App/readme.md

 # Data Sweeper

-Data Sweeper is a versatile tool for converting and cleaning CSV and Excel files with built-in visualizations.
+Data Sweeper is a versatile tool for converting and cleaning CSV, Excel, and JSON files with built-in visualizations and AI-powered Q&A.

 ## Features
-- Convert files between CSV and Excel.
+- Convert files between CSV, Excel, JSON, and PDF.
 - Data cleaning: remove duplicates and fill missing values.
-- Basic data visualizations with Streamlit.
+- Enhanced visualizations with Streamlit.
+- AI-powered Q&A for data insights.

 ## Installation
 - Ensure Python is installed.
 - Install required packages:
   ```
-  pip install streamlit pandas openpyxl
+  pip install streamlit pandas openpyxl matplotlib seaborn google-generativeai
   ```

 ## Usage